 - Serving Girl'ls Holiday, about the daunting amount of work a maid has to do before she can enjoy her day off.
 Sing along on the chorus: Spindle, bobbin and spool, away!
-What joy that it's a holiday!- Young Ladies in Town, from the Revolutionary War era when women made homespun cloth to avoid buying British goods and paying taxes on them.
+What joy that it's a holiday!- Young Ladies in Town, from the Revolutionary War era when women made homespun cloth to avoid buying British goods and paying those hated taxes.

-- The Hand Weaver and the Factory Maid, about the time when textile mills were putting itinerant weavers out of work.
-Our weaver has fallen in love with a millworker who weaves by steam, and plans to follow her into the factory to keep their shuttles in play.
+- The Hand Weaver and the Factory Maid, from the time when textile mills put itinerant weavers out of business.
+A weaver has fallen in love with a lass who weaves by steam, and plans to follow her into the factory.

-- The Bloomer's Complaint, a declaration by a woman wearing a scandalous new garment that she will dress as she likes and ride her bicycle despite condemnation.
+- The Bloomer's Complaint, a defiant song by a woman who plans to wear her scandalous new outfit despite social condemnation.

 - Twelve to One, Diane's own song inspired by the fact that it takes twelve times as long to spin thread as to weave it into cloth.